oleborup/spring-boot-jetty-jersey-error-handling/README.md

 ## Background

 We use Spring Boot with Jetty and Jersey for microservices.
 For security reasons we want to expose as little server identification as possible.
-Jetty server is customized with silent error handler avoid default output.
+Jetty server is customized with silent error handler to avoid default output.

 In some cases we need to serve static files in addition to REST resources.
 For this we use